Mattis dismissive of news reports of tension with Trump

-WASHINGTON (AP) — Defense Secretary Jim Mattis is dismissing recent news reports of growing tensions between him and President Donald Trump, calling it a manufactured rumor that should not be taken seriously and that will soon go away.
+WASHINGTON (AP) — Defense Secretary Jim Mattis on Tuesday dismissed recent news reports that tensions between him and President Donald Trump point to his exit soon.

-Mattis made his comments in response to questions from reporters during an encounter on the steps of the Pentagon.
+Asked by a reporter whether such reports should be taken seriously, he replied, “No. I wouldn’t take it seriously at all.
+It’s like most of those kind of things in this town” that he said are fanned by baseless rumor.

-In his comments Tuesday, Mattis did not refer to any specific story but suggested that several recent articles were off base.
+“Somebody cooks up a headline.
+They then call to a normally chatty class of people, they find a couple of other things to put in, they add the rumor, somebody else on the other coast starts writing the same thing — next thing you know you’ve got a story,” he told a small group of reporters on the steps of the Pentagon as he awaited the arrival of his Philippine counterpart.

 Most Read Nation & World Stories